Variational Quantum Algorithms: Abstract

 \section{Abstract}

-Applications such as simulating large quantum systems or solving large-scale linear algebra problems are immensely challenging for classical computers due their extremely high computational cost.
-Quantum computers promise to unlock these applications, although fault-tolerant quantum computers will likely not be available for several years.
-Currently available quantum devices have serious constraints, including limited qubit numbers and noise processes that limit circuit depth.
-Variational Quantum Algorithms (VQAs), which employ a classical optimizer to train a parametrized quantum circuit, have emerged as a leading strategy to address these constraints.
+Applications such as simulating complicated quantum systems or solving large-scale linear algebra problems are very challenging for classical computers due to the extremely high computational cost.
+Quantum computers promise a solution, although fault-tolerant quantum computers will likely not be available in the near future.
+Current quantum devices have serious constraints, including limited numbers of qubits and noise processes that limit circuit depth.
+Variational Quantum Algorithms (VQAs), which use a classical optimizer to train a parametrized quantum circuit, have emerged as a leading strategy to address these constraints.
 VQAs have now been proposed for essentially all applications that researchers have envisioned for quantum computers, and they appear to the best hope for obtaining quantum advantage.
 Nevertheless, challenges remain including the trainability, accuracy, and efficiency of VQAs.
-In this review article we present an overview of the field of VQAs.
-Furthermore, we discuss strategies to overcome their challenges as well as the exciting prospects for using them as a means to obtain quantum advantage.
+Here we overview the field of VQAs, discuss strategies to overcome their challenges, and highlight the exciting prospects for using them to obtain quantum advantage.